 PCC community steps up for food security

 From register round-ups to 1250 pounds of locally milled flour, PCC members, shoppers and community partners joined an all-hands movement to increase access to food in our region.
-The effort in November and December raised more than $300,000 plus nearly $160,000 in donated food.
+The effort raised $516,500 in cash and in-kind donations, making a significant impact.

 The campaign was sparked by recent interruptions and changes to the Supplemental Nutrition Assistance Program (SNAP) and Women, Infants, and Children (WIC) Nutrition Program, but addresses a broader need: Food insecurity remains a persistent challenge in our region.
 Visits to hunger relief organizations have steadily increased in recent years as resources have declined.